Configuring connections in Amazon Redshift - Amazon Redshift

 • Improved performance in conjunction with Amazon Redshift enhancements.

-For more information about how to download the JDBC and ODBC drivers and configure connections to your cluster, see Configuring a connection for JDBC driver version 2.1 for Amazon Redshift, Configuring the Amazon Redshift Python connector, and Configuring an ODBC connection.
+For more information about how to download the JDBC and ODBC drivers and configure connections to your cluster, see Configuring a connection for JDBC driver version 2.1 for Amazon Redshift, Amazon Redshift Python connector, and Configuring a connection for ODBC driver version 2.x for Amazon Redshift.

 For more information about managing IAM identities, including best practices for IAM roles, see Identity and access management in Amazon Redshift.